dawidkotarba/automater/README.md

 ## Description

-A very simple Java tool that can help you to automate manual and repetitive processes.
+A simple Java tool that can help you to automate manual and repetitive processes.
 Main features:

 - can be programmed by simple commands
 - can type characters and words